Immunization Advocates Explores COVID-19 Vaccine Equity, Acceptance in Season 2 of ‘Community Conversations on Vaccines’

 To better understand these challenges, Sabin’s Immunization Advocate’s program launched season two of our podcast, Community Conversations on Vaccines, to hear directly from health information gatekeepers about how they are addressing these issues.

-This past spring, in season one of this podcast, we spoke with on-the-ground health workers and journalists about their experiences with administering immunizations and communicating vaccine information shortly after COVID-19 vaccines were approved.
+This past spring, in season one of this podcast, we spoke with close-to-community health workers and journalists about their experiences with administering immunizations and communicating vaccine information shortly after COVID-19 vaccines were approved.

 In season two, we speak with health workers, journalism trainers and immunization professionals from three countries in Africa and Latin America to understand the unique positioning of their communities and countries and how they are dealing with immunization barriers, both for COVID-19 and routine vaccines: